cscart/docs/en/developer_guide/core/front-end/microformats.rst

 * ``cm-hint-focused`` - indicates that an entry field has focus and its hint is hidden.
 When used with ``cm-hint``, indicates that an internal hint should not be shown.

     Example: *Track my order(s)* field in the admin panel.
 * ``cm-tooltip`` - assigned to an element that should have a tooltip.
-The tooltip text is defined is the title attribute.
+The tooltip text is defined in the title attribute.

 Admin panel
 ===========